Murrysville, Pennsylvania: History

+Murrysville was originally settled as Franklin Township in 1788 and underwent several name and structural changes before adopting a home rule charter in 1976, becoming the Municipality of Murrysville.

+The area is historically significant for its early role in the development of the natural gas industry in the United States.
+In 1878, brothers Michael and Obediah Haymaker drilled what became one of the nation’s first commercial natural gas wells in Murrysville.
+The well produced vast quantities of natural gas and helped spur the formation of early gas companies, including operations that later contributed to the development of what became Sunoco and other regional utilities.

-The Haymaker Gas Well in Murrysville was the nation's first commercial natural gas well.
+The Haymaker Gas Well was the nation's first commercial natural gas well.
 For some time, it remained the largest commercial gas well in the world.
-The well was drilled in 1878, and until a gas pipe line was attached to the well in 1883, approximately 35 million cubic feet of gas a day was released into the atmosphere, resulting in a total of about 60 billion cubic feet of natural gas released into the atmosphere from this single site Murrysville was described in the first half of the 20th century as being "the center of a district dotted with gas wells, the first of which was bored in 1878; wild speculation in leases precipitated the open conflict known as the 'Haymaker Riots,' named for the speculator killed in one of them."
+The well was drilled in 1878, and until a gas pipe line was attached to the well in 1883, approximately 35 million cubic feet of gas a day was released into the atmosphere, resulting in a total of about 60 billion cubic feet of natural gas released into the atmosphere from this single site.
+Murrysville was described in the first half of the 20th century as being "the center of a district dotted with gas wells, the first of which was bored in 1878; wild speculation in leases precipitated the open conflict known as the 'Haymaker Riots,' named for the speculator killed in one of them."

-Since 1933, Murrysville has had a "tree sign" spelling out the word "Murrysville".
-The trees were landscaped to grow and form the letters by local Boy Scouts.
+Since 1933, a large hillside “Murrysville tree sign” created by local Boy Scouts has spelled out the name "Murrysville" and functioned as a distinctive local landmark; the “Y” in the sign is said to point toward the original Haymaker well site.
 The sign is situated on a large hill as one enters the Municipality from the Murrysville–Monroeville border, near U.S. Route 22.
 In 1947, the sign was featured in "Ripley's Believe It Or Not" as the world's largest arboreal sign.
 (It is no longer the world's largest).
-The "Y" in the Murrysville sign points to the Haymaker Gas Well.

 In 1977, Murrysville was designated the "Gateway to Westmoreland County" by Mayor Walt Dollman in conjunction with the Chamber of Commerce.
 In 2012, community leaders upgraded sign and landscaping elaborately at the main entrance at the Allegheny / Westmoreland border featuring this designation.
 As is shown at the introduction of this page, the Gateway designation is featured on the official Seal of the Municipality.

 Murrysville became a home rule municipality in August 1976, when its electorate voted for a charter.